What Is Disordered Eating Behavior? What Are the Signs and Symptoms?

 - Placing different food colours or food groups into individual little bundles on a plate.
 Making a shape, a line or to one side of the plate.

 - Another example is counting the mouthfuls of food as they eat.
 Eating one mouthful of each food type on the plate in a particular pattern; one mouthful of meat, two of rice, three of vegetables and back to one mouthful of meat etc. Or similar oddities.

 Should you be concerned about a loved one speak with your GP.
 Whatever you do don't harp on at them, you will only add to the problem.
+You will alienate them.